How buying a house with tenants works

 - Handle repairs quickly.

 Your obligations don’t stop there, though.
-You also need to ensure the last landlord fulfilled their legal duties.
-Case in point: The property you inherit may not be up to current code and could require some safety modifications.
-The structure could need some significant updates after closing.
-And you also want to avoid being legally vulnerable to a lawsuit from tenants affected by a previous landlord.
+Before purchasing the property, you’ll need to ensure that the last landlord fulfilled their legal duties.
+Case in point: The property you inherit may not be up to current code and might require safety modifications.
+The structure may need significant updates after closing.
+Addressing any issues can help you avoid liability or a lawsuit from tenants affected by a previous landlord.

 Pros and cons of purchasing a house with tenants

-Let’s take a closer look at the pluses and minuses of acquiring a rental property or any other home with existing tenants.
+Let’s take a closer look at the benefits and drawbacks of buying a rental property with existing renters.

-It can be challenging to find a reliable renter for a vacant home or unit.
-But if the property you’re eyeing already has lessees attached, you’ll save a lot of time, effort, expense, and worry.
+It can be challenging to find a reliable renter, but if the property already has tenants, you’ll save a lot of time, effort, expense, and worry.
+Even if their current lease is due to expire soon and the tenant plans to depart, you’ll hopefully have some time to prep and market the unit for new candidates.

 “Finding a good tenant takes time and requires that the owner pay to market the property, screen tenants, and pay a real estate brokerage commission – expenses a new owner might not be able to afford,” says Whitman.

-Buying a home with existing tenants comes with another major perk: rental income you won’t have to wait for after closing.
+Buying a home with existing tenants comes with another major perk: rental income you won’t have to wait for.
 After all, if you are financing this transaction, you don’t want the property to sit vacant while you make mortgage payments.

-“The biggest plus is immediate cash flow – you’ll start collecting rent from Day 1,” says personal finance expert and landlord Andrew Lokenauth.
-“Last September, I bought my place with tenants already in it, and my first rent check came in before I even made my first mortgage payment.”
+“The biggest plus is immediate cash flow – you’ll start collecting rent from day one,” says Lokenauth.
+"Recently, I bought my place with tenants already in it, and my first rent check came in before I even made my first mortgage payment.”

 “The new owner won’t be able to increase rents or change other lease terms until the lease expires.
 Rent control laws may also limit how much the landlord can raise rent,” Whitman says.